Wishing you knew more about Aboriginal culture? Search no more.

-The homelands movement dates back to the 1970s.
-Small Aboriginal groups – often families or other closely related people – left mission-run larger communities and moved back to their traditional land.
+The homelands movement began in the early 1970s in the Northern Territory.
+Small Aboriginal groups – often families or other closely related people – left mission-run larger communities and moved back to their traditional and often remote land.
 They did this for a number of reasons.

 - Duty to uphold birth country.
 Aboriginal people have a strong connection to their land which includes a duty to look after it and, for example, maintain renewal cycles or protect sacred sites.